 Using the number of jobs filled as a measure, January and February of 2013 exceeded the numbers for November and December of 2012 by only 3%, again excluding the holiday seasonal jobs.
 And it is very likely that MANY of those job offers made in January were based on interviews that happened in November and December.

-- Job seekers drop out during November and December.
+- Less competition – most job seekers drop out during November and December.

 Using traffic to job search related websites as a measure, the volume is typically lowest in November and December – lower than even in July and August, the most popular summer vacation months.
 Then, traffic usually skyrockets in January and February by as much as 100% or more as the post-holiday job seekers jump into the market.